Scattering Signatures of Invasion Percolation: Bulk germs

-To summarize, detecting and characterizing by a scattering experiment percolation invasion from bulk germs at a fixed fraction requires to work close to $p_c$, at small scattering angles, and at a low germ fraction.
+To summarize, percolation invasion from bulk germs at a fixed small fraction has a clear scattering signature at small scattering angles.
 This result is qualitatively obvious.
-Indeed, in such conditions, clusters can grow up to a large size before the concentrated regime is reached, making it possible to test their fractal structure over a large range of scales.
-However, our study allows to quantify these conditions.
-As shown by Fig.~\ref{fig:SQnorm}b, for $Q=0.02$, corresponding to probing a scale 50 times the mesh size, the scattering signal increases by a factor 2500 with respect to its incoherent value for a germ fraction as large as 10$^{-5}$.
-This allows its detection even in the case where the incoherent scattering is low and/or masked by some background.
-Furthermore, even though the peak of the absolute signal does not exactly occur at $p_c$, the inset of Fig.~\ref{fig:SQabs}b shows that its position allows to measure $p_c$ with a precision of order 1\%.
+Indeed, in such conditions, clusters can grow up to a large size before the concentrated regime is reached.
+What our study allows is to quantify these conditions.
+As an example, according to Fig.~\ref{fig:maximumabsoluteAll} or Fig.~\ref{fig:SQnorm}b, for $Q=0.02$, corresponding to probing a scale 50 times the mesh size, the scattering signal increases by a factor 2500 with respect to its incoherent value as long as the germ fraction remains smaller than 10$^{-5}$.
+This extended dynamic range allows the detection of percolation, and a test of the fractal structure of the clusters over a large range of scales, even in the case where the incoherent scattering is small and/or masked by some background.
+Furthermore, as shown by the inset of Fig.~\ref{fig:SQnorm}d, even though the absolute signal peaks at $p<p_c$, the relative deviation of $p$ from $p_c$ is less than about 1\%, for $x_g \leq 10^{-4}$.
+Hence, for such small germ fractions, the percolation transition nearly corresponds to the peak of scattering.
+Note however that, as illustrated in the next section, this conclusion fails if the germ fraction is too large.